eteptech/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # The C Variables and Loops
--Data type
+- Data type
--While loop
+- While loop
--Conditional state (if else)
+- Conditional state (if else)
--Do while loop
+- Do while loop